JustinInCoding/HIITFit/README.md

 - Xcode helps you to refactor the name of a parameter quickly and safely.
 - Image often needs the same three modifiers.
 You can create a custom modifier so you Don’t Repeat Yourself.
 - A Button has a label and an action.
 You can define a Button a few different ways.

+- Declarative app development means you declare both how you want the views in your UI to look and also what data they depend on.
+The SwiftUI framework takes care of creating views when they should appear and updating them whenever there’s a change to data they depend on.
+- Data access = dependency: Reading a piece of data in your view creates a dependency for that data in that view.
+- Single source of truth: Every piece of data has a source of truth, internal or external.
+Regardless of where the source of truth lies, you should always have a single source of truth.
+- Property wrappers augment the behavior of properties: @State, @Binding and @EnvironmentObject declare a view’s dependency on the data represented by the property.
+- @Binding declares dependency on a @State property owned by another view. @EnvironmentObject declares dependency on some shared data, like a reference type that conforms to ObservableObject.
+- Use Boolean @State properties to show and hide modal sheets or subviews.
+Use @Environment(\.dismiss) as another way to dismiss a modal sheet.

 ## Acknowledgements
 Thanks for the kodeco's team providing such a great book